-- For each assignment, click on the student's name and a page will open with the assignment documents/link and the rubric(s) to be used for the assessment. - Expand rubrics to see what the specifics are. - Open the student's document(s), read and review, highlighting the rubric boxes for the assessed level of proficiency, adding comments as appropriate. - You can save and continue later - Once you submit, you cannot go back into the document, so make sure all your information is complete and accurate. - You'll assess the student's projects using the grading matrix and submit the final grade to the Coordinator (Kevin Spink, jspink@alaska.edu, 907-306-7602) for posting.
+- For each assignment, click on the student's name and a page will open with the assignment documents/link and the rubric(s) to be used for the assessment. - Expand rubrics to see what the specifics are. - Open the student's document(s), read and review, highlighting the rubric boxes for the assessed level of proficiency, adding comments as appropriate. - You can save and continue later - Once you submit, you cannot go back into the document, so make sure all your information is complete and accurate. - You'll assess the student's projects using the grading matrix and submit the final grade to the coordinator (J. Kevin Spink, jspink@alaska.edu, 907-306-7602) for posting.
 See grading matrix for details.

-If you have any questions about the assignments, rubrics, etc., contact Kevin Spink, 907-306-7602
+If you have any questions about the assignments, rubrics, etc., contact J. Kevin Spink, 907-306-7602 or jspink@alaska.edu.

-For LiveText Technical Support, please contact Michelle Nakamura @ 907-796-6417 and mlnakamura@alaska.edu
+For LiveText Technical Support, please contact Michelle Nakamura @ 907-796-6417 or mlnakamura@alaska.edu

-APPENDIX E SOE Program Goals Aligned With Conceptual Framework
+APPENDIX E SOE Program Goals Aligned with Conceptual Framework

-Standards Alignment Matrix : InTASC, TESOL, UAS SOE, CAEP and Alaska Beginning Teacher Expectations: (link) Alignment with Standards - K-8 Certificate MAT Program
+Standards Alignment Matrix: InTASC, TESOL, UAS SOE, CAEP and Alaska Beginning Teacher Expectations: (link) Alignment with Standards - K-8 Certificate MAT Program

-Student Goals and Performances, Expected in All Programs K
+Student Goals and Performances, Expected in All Programs

-Knowledge
+K Knowledge